3 Archers Court

 Please support us by searching the web via everyclick:

-PODS is run by Rob and Carolyn Spring, along with a team of others, most of whom suffer from a dissociative disorder.
-Rob is training as a counsellor and Carolyn is a freelance writer, speaker and trainer who has DID as a result of organised abuse.
+PODS is run by Rob and Carolyn Spring, who are assisted by a small staff team and some volunteers, some of whom have a dissociative disorder.
+Rob is a qualified counsellor and Carolyn is a freelance writer, speaker and trainer who developed DID as a result of organised abuse.
 Go to Meet the Team.

 Dissociative Identity Disorder (DID) may affect as much as 1.5% of the population (Johnson et al, 2006).
 That’s just under 1 million people in the UK.
 At least a further 3.5% of the population may suffer from another dissociative disorder, which equates to a further 2 million people (see here for details of statistics).